docker-leash/docker-leash/docs/install/configuration.rst

 ===================

 The users authorizations are defined on `leash-server` side.
-Configurations are stored as a Yaml file.
+Configurations are stored as a YAML file.
 We have one file to defining groups of users, and one for the rules.
 If no matching `docker action` are defined for a specific action, then the default is to **deny** the request.
 On `docker action` we can attach some `checks`.